Language selection

 Importers that registered on the CARM Client Portal (CCP) before or had a history of importing commercial goods into Canada did not need to enrol in the Release Prior to Payment (RPP) program.
 These importers were automatically provided the RPP indicator by the CBSA and all they have to do to remain in this program is post their required financial security prior to the end of the 180-day transition period.

-Importers that registered on the CARM Client Portal (CCP) after can also benefit from the transition period, but must enrol in the Release Prior to Payment (RPP) program in the CCP.
+Importers that registered on the CARM Client Portal (CCP) after can also benefit from the transition period, but must enrol in the Release Prior to Payment (RPP) program in the portal.
 Once enrolled, the importer will be able to select "lower than recommended amount".

 What happens if an importer fails to post financial security before the end of the transition period?